buchholzs/Szene/Readme.txt

 (http://www.nullsoft.com/free/plush/) to display a scene file written in XML.

-Both programs run in DOS mode only.
-Use Dosbox to start the programs.
+Both programs run in DOS mode or Win32 mode.
+Use Dosbox to start the DOS programs.
-At first you have to initialize the Dos extender with CWSDPMI -p
+Best results are achieved with S3 Graphic, use machine=svga_s3 in Dosbox config.

 Then start